ChrisScarred/misty2py-skills/README.md

 ## Running the skills

-- copy the `.env.example` from the root directory of this repository into `.env` and replace the values of `MISTY_IP_ADDRESS` and `PROJECT_DIR` with appropriate values
+Copy the `.env.example` from the root directory of this repository into `.env` and replace the values of `MISTY_IP_ADDRESS` and `PROJECT_DIR` with appropriate values.

-- if running from the source, run commands `pip install poetry` and `poetry install` to get the dependencies
+If you are running the skills from the source, run commands `pip install poetry` and `poetry install` to get the dependencies.

-- if running speech recognition-related skills, follow the directions below
+If you are running speech recognition-related skills, follow the directions below.

 ### Running speech recognition-related skills

-- set up an account at [Wit.ai](https://wit.ai/)
+Set up an account at [Wit.ai](https://wit.ai/).

-- create a new app there; if you wish to run the skill `misty2py_skills.question_answering`, select the option Import From a Backup and use the file in `accompanying_data` in the root directory of this repository as a backup file
+Create a new app at [Wit.ai](https://wit.ai/).
+If you wish to run the skill `misty2py_skills.question_answering`, select the option "Import From a Backup" and use the file in `accompanying_data` in the root directory of this package's [repository](https://github.com/ChrisScarred/misty2py-skills) as a backup file.

-- go to the dashboard of the new app, select Settings under Management and get the Server Access Token
+Go to the dashboard of the new app, select Settings under Management and get the Server Access Token.

-- replace the value of `WIT_AI_KEY` in your `.env` file with the Server Access Token
+Replace the value of `WIT_AI_KEY` in your `.env` file with the Server Access Token.

-## Planned future features

-- docstrings
-- refine the explore skill
-- add troubleshooting instructions